danzanzibar/space-rocks/README.txt

        "spatial":

-       The last sub package is dedicated to spatial partitioning (well, the 'Background' class is also thrown in for want of a better home).
+       The last sub package is dedicated to spatial partitioning (the 'Background' class is also thrown in for want of a better home).
 As recommended by the text, I read up on "Real Time Collision Detection" and implemented a fairly simple (yet likely far from optimized) grid partitioning of user space.
 The performance improvement was massive and more than adequate for the game.
 'Grid' and 'Cell' implement this scheme - you can find more information about the algorithms in the 'Grid' class.

 Bugs:

 The window doesn't want to be resized.
-Currently, it can handle some resizing and keep the player in the middle of the screen without changing the aspect ratio of the game.
-But if it is increased beyond what it is set to, you will notice weird background patches that are loaded.
+Currently, it can handle some resizing while keeping the player in the middle of the screen without changing the aspect ratio of the game.
+But if it is increased beyond what it is set to, you will notice weird background patches being drawn.
 It wasn't deemed important enough to fix this as the game should not be resized... and to fix this and handle all kinds of window sizes would justify a whole display manager.
 It could be a lot.

 A notes on ... notes:

 I started learning programming about three years ago.
 I was making good progress on my own for close to a year when I decided to utilize a half finished math degree and enroll in TRU's fully online CompSci degree.
 Since then I have continued to learn on my own and completed about 10 courses despite having a full time job, wife, and kids.

 Most - if not all - of my instructors offer essentially zero feedback on assignments beyond a grade.
 This has been a great disappointment as my primary reason for paying for these courses is to get feedback from professors who know a lot more than I do.
 I work very hard on this and believe I have a knack for it... but I am not an experienced developer and am almost always doing something for the first time.

 The point of this is simply to ask for and encourage any critical feedback you can give me.
-I have not taken a class with you before and I do not want to prejudge, but am I very excited to be doing this course.
+I should also mention how excited to be doing this course.
 I want to build indie games and game AI is without a doubt the area that most interests me.
 I would very much appreciate any and all criticism you can provide on my programs throughout this course.
 Thank you in advance for helping me to learn as much as possible!